sdyear/opensync-openwrt/README.md

 ### Installing OpenSync

-Installing the custom OpenSync package on OpenWRT reqires these packages to also be installed
+Installing the custom OpenSync package on OpenWRT requires these packages to also be installed
 - libev
 - jansson
 - protobuf